nnichaelangello/AnemoChain/README.md

 ## Solution Overview

-**AnemoChain (PRISMA)** is an integrated **AI + Blockchain + Mobile** ecosystem that screens for anemia from a single conjunctiva (inner eyelid) photo — no blood draw required.
+**AnemoChain** is an integrated **AI + Blockchain + Mobile** ecosystem that screens for anemia from a single conjunctiva (inner eyelid) photo — no blood draw required.
 The system is built on two core design principles that directly address the gaps above:

 **1. Two-Layer Image Validation Gate** — before any inference occurs, captured images pass through a pixel-level quality check and a biological conjunctiva check.
 Any image that does not pass both layers is rejected immediately and the user is prompted to retake the photo.
 This is the **first published non-invasive anemia pipeline with an explicit input validation mechanism** that rejects non-ocular images.